NBA Rumors: Rockets Could Trade Knight, Chriss & Draft Pick To Magic For Terrence Ross, Per ‘Bleacher Report’

 However, if they are serious about winning the NBA championship title this season, the Rocket shouldn’t be complacent and should still consider addressing some of the issues on their roster before the February NBA trade deadline.
 Since losing Trevor Ariza and Luc Mbah a Moute in free agency, the Rockets are yet to solve their major problem in the wing.

 According to Adam Fromal of Bleacher Report, the Rockets may consider targeting Terrence Ross of the Orlando Magic before the February NBA trade deadline.
-Ross may have through ups and downs in his three-year stint in Orlando, but Fromal believes he could be a good fit in Rockets Head Coach Mike D’Antoni’s system.
+Ross may have been through ups and downs in his three-year stint in Orlando, but Fromal believes he could be a good fit in Rockets Head Coach Mike D’Antoni’s system.

 “In the right location, Ross might shine.
 That’s why a team such as the Houston Rockets, one that heavily prioritizes deep shooting and off-ball athleticism next to James Harden, might be willing to take a flier while searching for more useful depth.
 The allure of his volume-shooting numbers may even cause general managers to overpay.
 But in a value vacuum, the Magic shouldn’t expect much more than salary filler (Brandon Knight), a post-hype prospect (Marquese Chriss) and a second-round pick for his services.”